Looking for tips on how to write killer SEO title tags?

 Creating a curiosity gap involves giving readers a hint of what they’ll find in the article.
-While it’s not easy to do with the limited character count recommended for title tags, with a bit of creativity, you can pull it off.
+While it’s not easy to do with the limited character count recommended for title tags, you can pull it off with a bit of creativity.

 Don’t Neglect Your SEO Title Tags!

 Never leave title tags as an afterthought.
 Plan for them and craft effective ones for each page and post you create.
 Sure, they may not impact your SEO as much as other heavy-hitting strategies like link building.
-However, the little impact it makes can make a huge difference in your SEO strategy.
+However, its little impact can make a huge difference in your SEO strategy.

 You should also consider revisiting the posts you’ve already published and crafting optimized title tags for them.
 This is probably one of the most underrated SEO tips that can give you an edge over your competitors.